clarkttfu/loopque/README.md

 Add item to the end of queue.

-### shift()
+### get(id)

+- id: by default, id is the same primitive value or object reference;
+  when queue is constructed with a hash function, id is whatever that function returns

-Remove the first item in the queue and return it.
+Retrieve item in the queue via the given hash id, just like `Map`.

 ### remove(id): boolean

 - id: by default, id is the same primitive value or object reference;
   when queue is constructed with a hash function, id is whatever that function returns

-Remove an item by the given id.
+Remove an item by the given hash id.

+### shift()

+Remove the first item in the queue and return it.

 ### next(remove: (item: any) => boolean | boolean)